jkronborg/automerge-action/README.md

   skipped (until all labels are present).
 Labels prefixed with an exclamation mark (`!`) will block a pull request from being merged, when present.

+  Required regexes are supported using the `/` prefix, and blocking regexes are supported using the `!/` prefix.

   For example, when `automerge,!wip,!work in progress` is given, any pull requests with the labels `wip` or `work in progress` and any pull requests _without_ the label `automerge` will not be merged.